 When the power is turned on, the display will light for a short time.
 The time and distance windows will display odometer readings for a short time.
 The time window will show how many hours the treadmill has been in use and the distance window will show how many miles (or kilometers if the treadmill is set to metric readings) the treadmill has "traveled."
 A message will scroll across the console showing the current software version.
 The treadmill will then enter idle mode, which is the starting point for operation.

 Quick Start / Pause / Stop / Reset

 - Attach the safety key to enable the display or press START (if not already on).
 Pressing the START button will begin belt movement at 0.5mph.
-Adjust to the desired speed using the +/- speed keys (console or handrail).
-To adjust deck incline, press the +/- incline keys to the desired incline level (console or handrail).
+Adjust to the desired speed using the +/- speed keys.
+To adjust deck incline, press the +/- incline keys to the desired incline level.

 - When the treadmill is running, the pause feature may be utilized by pressing the red STOP button once.
 This will slowly decelerate the tread-belt to a stop.
 The incline will go to zero percent.
 The time, distance and calorie readings will also stop.

 - To resume your workout, press the START button.
 The speed and incline will return to their previous settings.